ShaikhBorhanUddin/New-York-Property-Price-Prediction-Using-Machine-Learning/README.md

 | 2999999 | 3286669 |
 | 11100000 | 12181076 |

-At this stage, the original SALE PRICE column becomes redundant and is therefore removed, while the ADJUSTED SALE PRICE is retained as the target variable for machine learning model training.
+At this stage, the original SALE PRICE column becomes redundant and is therefore removed, while ADJUSTED SALE PRICE is retained as the target variable for machine learning model training.
+With this, the [feature-engineered dataset](https://github.com/ShaikhBorhanUddin/New-York-Family-House-Price-Prediction-Using-Machine-Learning/tree/main/Dataset/Feature%20Engineered) is finalized and ready for model development and training.

 ## Model Training